Ultravisor/ultravisor/README.md

   - Health checks
   - Push button read-replica configuration
 - Config as code
-  - Not only for the Supavisor cluster but tenant databases and tenant database clusters as well
+  - Not only for the Ultravisor cluster but tenant databases and tenant database clusters as well
   - Pulumi / Terraform support